Pancreatitis: Prognosis

 Severe acute pancreatitis has mortality rates around 2–9%, higher where necrosis of the pancreas has occurred.

-Several scoring systems are used to predict the severity of an attack of pancreatitis.
+Several scoring systems are used to predict the severity of pancreatitis.
 They each combine demographic and laboratory data to estimate severity or probability of death.
 Examples include APACHE II, Ranson, BISAP, and Glasgow.
 The Modified Glasgow criteria suggests that a case be considered severe if at least three of the following are true: